kriszyp/xstyle/README.md

 ## Extending Rules

 We can also create rule definitions that extend other rule definitions.
-We do this simply by referencing the base definition after the '=' and before the rule declaration:
+We do this by referencing the base definition after the '=' and before the rule declaration:

 	absolutely-green = absolutely {